-Jacqueline Patterson, Founder and Executive Director of The Chisholm Legacy Project, and Kyle Whyte, Professor of Environment and Sustainability at the University of Michigan and affiliate of the Science, Technology, and Public Policy program, discuss environmental and climate justice.
+Jacqueline Patterson, Founder and Executive Director of The Chisholm Legacy Project, and Kyle Whyte, Professor of Environment and Sustainability at the University of Michigan, discuss environmental and climate justice.
 September, 2021.

 Shobita Parthasarathy: Good afternoon, everyone.
 My name is Shobita Parthasarathy.
 I am Professor of Public Policy and Director of the Science Technology and Public Policy Program, known as STPP, here at the Ford School of Public Policy at the University of Michigan.
 STPP is an interdisciplinary university-wide program dedicated to training students, conducting cutting-edge research and informing the public and policy makers on issues at the intersection of technology, science, equity, and public policy.

 SP: One of the few pandemic silver linings is that we have a large audience joining us today because we can hold these kinds of events virtually.
 So, for those of you who are interested in learning more about our STPP program, you can do that at our website, which is sttp.fordschool.umich.edu.
 Before I introduce today's event, I wanna make a couple of quick announcements.
 First, for those of you interested in our Graduate Certificate Program, we will be holding an information session on October 13th on Zoom.